 Jack Rutberg - Jordy Alcaraz

-The meanings are endless.
+Meanings are endless.
+You bring your own ideas to Jordi’s work and the longer you sit with it, the more it pools in your imagination, billowing into corners of your brain.
 Is it culture disappearing or being formed?
 Is it loss?
 Is it birth of the written word?
 Is it the beginning or the end?
 His work is everything you bring to it and it confuses the mind.
 And as Jack points out.
 Give it silence and it will reward you.
-Jack uses the analogy of a plane ride to explain what's happening when you really look at this work.
+Jack uses the analogy of a plane ride to explain what's happening when you really regard the work.
 The shoreline is receding but you see a straight line as the aeroplane moves away at great speed.
 Yet you know the shoreline is not linear even though it appears so.
 When you really start thinking about it, it messes with your mind.
 These works are quietly savage.

 It was once said, "If an artist doesn't like you, he'll tell you what his painting means."
 This seems apt for the wonderful work of Alcaraz.
 But it's also why a walk with Jack through the work is such a treat, because Jack will give you guidance through the fog of your thoughts.
 He brings you the context and history that makes the experience so much richer.
 And it is only in the hands of a real expert, someone who genuinely is excited by the creative process and understands the power of mark making, do you feel that you are being taken deeper into the work while not once being told what to think.
 It's the best kind of seduction.